oelbaytam/FrameMonkey/README.md

 # FrameMonkey
 A Windows context menu application designed to quickly crop, compress and use local GPU hardware acceleration to encode videos.

-A PowerShell FFmpeg script is used to handle compression, and PyQt6 along with qt_material is used for the GUI interface.
+A PowerShell script is used to make FFMPEG calls to handle compression, and PyQt6 along with qt_material is used for the GUI interface.

 In its current state, the context menu can only handle compressing a file to 10MB or less, while the full application is capable of trimming and video playback.